gillesdegottex/percivaltts/README.md

 The are a few assumptions across the code about data formats.

-First, floating point precision values saved on disc are always in `float32` format.
+First, floating point precision values are always saved on disc using the `float32` format.

 #### Data set
 The basenames of the corpus files are listed in a file (e.g. file_id_list.scp).